WebAssembly/spec/document/core/syntax/types.rst

 ~~~~~~~~~~~~

 *Result types* classify the result of :ref:`executing <exec-instr>` :ref:`instructions <syntax-instr>` or :ref:`blocks <syntax-instr-control>`,
-which is a sequence of values.
+which is a sequence of values written with brackets.

 .. math::
    \begin{array}{llll}